britcoin3/britcoin3.3/README.md

 - PoW + PoS Hybrid

-- PoW Ends at Block 20,000, estimated 7-10 days mining
+- PoW ended at Block 20,000, estimated 7-10 days mining

-- 10 Million Coins estimated in PoW phase (20 million total supply)
+- 10 million coins estimated in PoW phase

+- 30 million coins supply cap

 - 12 hours min stake age

 - 5% Annual Interest on Staked coins

-- No IPO
+- No IPO but 10 million coins being minted for fiat investor at block 1,020,000

-- No Foundation

 - 1% Premine for Bounties, Competitions and Giveaways (all spent now)